 We have shipped Solar panels with Inverters and batteries across Canada since 2011 any where from NL, New Brunswick, NS, PE, Montreal, Quebec, ON, MN, SK, Alberta, BC

-Panels have been shipped to Toronto and including Victoria BC, Vancouver BC, Kamloops BC, Kelowna BC, edmonton AB, Calgary AB, Winnipeg MN, Prince Rupert, Nova Scotia, PEI
+Purchased Solar Panels from us have been shipped to Toronto, Victoria BC, Vancouver BC, Kamloops BC, Kelowna BC, edmonton AB, Calgary AB, Winnipeg MN, Prince Rupert, Nova Scotia, PEI

 Earth receives a HUGE amount of solar radiation every day.
 About 30% of it is reflected back to space, the rest falls on clouds, land and the oceans.
 Solar radiation (sunlight) is used in generating electricity.
 Solar power is the conversion of sunlight into electricity using photovoltaics (PV), PV converts light into electric current using the photoelectric effect.
 Next the Direct Current (DC) that is generated by the PV panels is converted to Alternating Current (AC) by means of an inverter so it can be connected and fed back to the utility lines.